The Palchoudhuris of Maheshganj

 Three centuries of Bengal’s history blend in to the ethos of Balakhana.

-French in its architecture, and built in the late 18th century as a Neel Kothi or ‘Indigo House’, Balakhana was the residency of an indigo plantation that surrounded it.
+Franco-Italian in its architecture, built by an Italian doctor, John Angelo Savi who was married to Elizabeth, a French lady.
+It was built in 1780 as a Neel Kothi or ‘Indigo House’ and remained so for three generations.
+Balakhana the residency and the factory at Maheshganj Estate became the centre of indigo plantations surrounding it.
 Indigo was the prime colonial cash crop of the time, but its forced cultivation, which was the British practice, caused a peasants’ uprising in 1859.
-With force being banned by the British Government in 1863, indigo lost ground, even as jute and tea became the new colonial cash crops.
-By the 1870s Balakhana was put up for sale by its then owner, Henry Nesbitt Savi born 1832 in Balakhana, an Englishman, and bought in 1875 by its present owners, the Palchoudhuris.
-Wealthy traders of the 18th century, the Palchoudhuris became prominent landowners in the 19th, and went on to build a new fortune as pioneer Planters of tea gardens, still owned by the family and flourishing till this day.
+With force being banned by the British Government in 1863, indigo lost ground, as jute and tea became the new colonial cash crops.
+By the 1870s Balakhana was put up for sale by its then owner, Henry Nesbitt, grandson of John Angelo, born in 1832 at Balakhana.
+This property was bought in 1882 by its present owners, the Palchoudhuris.
+Wealthy traders of the 18th century, the Palchoudhuris became prominent landowners in the 19th, and went on to build a new fortune as pioneer nonferrous foundry owners and Planters of tea gardens, still owned by the family and flourishing till this day.

 A public minded man and a patriot, Bipradas was a member of the Indian National Congress, a member of the Nadia District Board, and a many sided contributor to the community of Maheshganj.
 Besides helping to build the Sadar Hospital and the District Cooperative Bank, he was a prime mover behind the Krishnagar – Jalang light railway service.
 A far sighted man, observing the Jalangi change its course and threatening Balakhana, he built a 800 metre embankment which in time made the river swerve away.

-On Bipradas’s death in 1914 in England, where his ashes are buried, the Maheshganj estate with Balakhana went to his youngest son Ranojit, in a dispensation that divided his tea estates and his zamindaris equally among his 3 sons, the others being Manmatha and Amiya.
+On Bipradas’s death in 1914 in England, where he was cremated at Golders Green and his ashes are buried, the Maheshganj estate with Balakhana went to his youngest son Ranojit, in a dispensation that divided his tea estates and his zamindaris equally among his 3 sons, the others being Manmatha and Amiya.
 Divided only on paper, the Palchoudhuris continued to run as one family.
-For many years, Amiya, the middle son, managed the tea gardens; the mantle passed to his eldest son, Amitava, who similarly oversaw the gardens, but also led the family into manufacturing.
+For many years, Amiya, the middle son, managed the tea gardens; the mantle passed to his sons, Amitava and Anik, who similarly oversaw the gardens, but also led the family into manufacturing.
 In Maheshganj, Ranojit followed in his father’s footsteps.
 He donated the land for building a technical training institute, the Bipradas Palchoudhuri Institute of Technology, and also for the Primary Health Centre and the Primary school of Maheshganj.
 He served as a Member of the Bengal Legislative Council for 3 terms from 1928.
-As a Member of the Union and the Railway Boards, he led the way to the starting of a narrow gauge track that connected Shantipur, Krishnagar and Swarupganj, also connecting three ends of his estate!
+As a Member of the Union and the Railway Boards, he led the way to the starting of a narrow gauge track that connected Shantipur, Krishnagar and Swarupganj, also connecting both ends of his estate!

-Though Balakhana was bequeathed to Ranojit and remains in the hands of his sons, it continues to be a homing ground for the children of his brothers, and their children; the progeny of Bipradas Palchoudhuri, traversing a new era in time.
+Though Maheshganj Estate was bequeathed to Ranojit and remains in the hands of his two sons, it continues to be a homing ground for the children of his brothers, and their children; the progeny of Bipradas Palchoudhuri, traversing a new era in time.

 Documentary on Indigo; cultivation and trade in erstwhile British India.